volkerrath/Py4MT2/README.md

 _conda create --name EM --file EM.txt_

 This will set up a Python 3.8 environment with all dependencies for aempy.
+In case you want to use python 3.9, you currently are on your own.

 (3) Activate this environment by: